-Find out what your peers are saying about Dell EMC SC Series vs. NetApp All Flash FAS and others in All-Flash Storage Arrays.
+Find out what your peers are saying about Dell EMC SC Series vs. NetApp All Flash FAS and other solutions.

 It has good dedupe and compression.
 Also, the built-in data migration capabilities are pretty good, as is the federation.
 When we started migrating the workloads from different storage platforms, like NetApp and XtremeIO, it helped us in moving to that direction.